-Researchers at the University of Guelph have discovered the type of stem cells allowing geckos to create new brain cells.
-It has long been known that Leopard lizards can regrow their tails, but new evidence suggests that the lizards may also be able to regenerate parts of the brain after injury.
-The finding could lead to treatments for replacing human brain cells that have been lost or damaged due to injury, ageing or disease, the researchers say.
+Researchers have discovered stem cells that allow geckos to create new brain cells!
+Did you know that Leopard geckos can regrow their tails?
+But, new evidence suggests that they may also be able to regenerate parts of the brain after injury.
+So what does this all mean?
+Well, the findings could lead to treatments replacing human brain cells that are lost or damaged.

-The researchers identified stem cells that regularly produce new brain cells in the medial cortex, a part of the front brain responsible for social cognition and behaviour.
+The identified stem cells are found in the medial cortex.
+This is a part of the front brain responsible for social cognition and behaviour.
 It is also a part of the lizard’s brain that has a well-studied counterpart in the human brain – the hippocampus.

-To track cells in the geckos’ brains, researchers injected the lizards with a chemical label that gets incorporated into the DNA of newly formed cells.
-Looking at the labelled cells over time, researchers saw where they first appeared, where they migrated to and what types of cells they became.
+To track the cells, researchers injected the lizards with a chemical label.
+This chemical label is incorporated into the DNA of newly formed cells.
+Looking at the labelled cells over time, researchers saw where they first appeared.
+They also found where they migrated to and what types of cells they became.

 “The next step in this area of research is to determine why some species, like geckos, can replace brain cells while other species, like humans, cannot,” said McDonald.